 How much does roaming cost?

-There are a number of factors that influence how roaming rates vary depending on the operator you choose, the country you are visiting, and the services you need.
+Some factors influence how roaming rates vary depending on the operator you choose, the country you visit, and the services you need.

 What are the data roaming rates?

-To give you an idea of how much roaming or data roaming could cost you with your domestic operator, we are going to present you the following comparison table with the rates of different English operators to different destinations.
+To give you an idea of how much roaming or data roaming could cost you with your domestic operator, we will present you the following comparison table with the rates of different English operators to different destinations.
 Of course, this is also related to how much data you need for your trip.